If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 Can my dosage be increased if Stelara isn’t working for me?

 No, increasing your Stelara dosage above the recommended dosages described in this article is not recommended.
 These are the maximum dosages used in studies of Stelara.
-Using higher dosages than this could raise your risk for side effects.
+Using higher dosages than this could raise your risk of side effects.

 To learn more about Stelara’s recommended dosages, see the “What is Stelara’s dosage?” section above.